Symphony No. 2 (Nielsen): Reception

 Nielsen himself conducted the first performance of The Four Temperaments in a concert at the Dansk Koncertforening on 1 December 1902, just three days after he had conducted the premiere of Saul and David at the Royal Theatre.
 The symphony was well received by the audience, and the press was generally positive.
 But not all the reviews were good.
 Writing in the Danish newspaper Dannebrog, composer and music critic Leopold Rosenfeld commented: "Carl Nielsen’s new work should, I suppose, rather be called a suite of moods for orchestra than designated as what we understand by a symphony.
 But aside from the name, this new work by the highly fêted composer again bears favourable testimony to its author’s uncommon ability to give expression to characteristic sound painting through a considerable orchestral technique.
 Whether one really dares call these constructed orchestral sounds music is another question again.
 What is especially captivating about these musical illustrations is the composer’s ability to mix colours, which neglects no opportunity to exercise the listening ear.
 Sometimes, though, the colours are very brutal and in their crudeness easily cross the aesthetic line."

 In January 1903 Carl Nielsen and his friend the pianist Henrik Knudsen travelled to Germany to stir up interest in both the new symphony and Saul and David.
 When in Berlin, they showed the symphony to Ferruccio Busoni whom Nielsen had known since 1891.
 Busoni took an interest in the work and promised to put it on the programme in the series of concerts of new and rarely heard music that he was giving at this time with the Berlin Philharmonic.
 It was probably out of gratitude for this gesture that Nielsen dedicated the work to Busoni.
 On 5 November 1903 the symphony was performed in Berlin, with Nielsen conducting.
 As Busoni had warned, the work was not very well received.

 The symphony did, however, gain increasing popularity, quickly becoming one of Nielsen’s best loved orchestral works.
 By 1928, the composer had conducted at least 13 performances in Denmark, Norway (Oslo and Bergen), Sweden (Gothenburg) and Germany (Berlin).
 In 1921, it was also performed in London under Sir Henry Wood and, in 1927, by the Pasdeloup Orchestra in Paris conducted by Frederik Schnedler-Petersen.

+The first recording (the first commercial recording of any Nielsen symphony) was made by Thomas Jensen with the Danish Radio Symphony Orchestra in 1944 but was not released due to noisy test pressings; but in 1947 the same forces recorded it again, this being released on HMV Z7000/03.